Converse with mountains and text overlay with academic year and Undergraduate Catalog

 • Receive support services including academic seminars, individual surveys and assessments, tutoring services as needed, GRE preparation.

-• Opportunities to visit graduate school programs.**
+• Have opportunities to visit graduate school programs.**

 • Receive financial education and counseling including individual financial counseling services, a money management seminar, and a seminar on graduate and doctoral program funding alternatives.